wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 1.7 =
+* New: Batch Packing Slips Printing
+* New: All popup windows are now collapsible and have better shadow effect ;-)
+* Fixed: Grid jumped to first page on saving records
+* Fixed: Product search not showing any results in certain cases

 = 1.6 =
 * Fixed: Customer's Dashboard not showing correct Billing States.